joshbegley/nyt-latest/README.md

 `By Anupreeta Das, Mujib Mashal and Qasim Nauman`\
 https://nytimes.com/live/2025/05/10/world/pakistan-india-kashmir/india-pakistan-truce-trump

-**Live Updates: Trump Says U.S. Brokered Truce Between India and Pakistan**\
+**Live Updates: Trump Announces Truce Between India and Pakistan**\
-`Indian and Pakistani officials confirmed that the two sides had called a cease-fire after four days of an alarming escalation in fighting, though neither mentioned an American role.`\
+`Officials in both countries confirmed that they had called a cease-fire after four days of fighting, though neither mentioned that the U.S. had played a role, as President Trump had implied.`\
 https://nytimes.com/live/2025/05/10/world/pakistan-india-kashmir

 **Mailbag: Which first-round pick will Penguins get from Rangers?**\